Arundel Mills Theft Lawyer

 Potential Defense to a Theft Charge

-The potential penalties associated with a theft conviction can be steep, so it is crucial to work with a skilled lawyer who can build a strong defense.
+The potential penalties associated with an Arundel Mills theft conviction can be steep, so it is crucial to work with a skilled attorney who can build a strong defense.
 One potential defense in a theft case is mistaken identity.
 Alleged incidents of theft often happen quickly.
 The complaining witness may have mistaken the defendant for another person.

 An attorney could also help an individual show that the allegedly stolen property belonged to the defendant.
 It is impossible for a person to steal something that they own.
 This defense may be feasible in situations where two people purchased an item together while they were roommates or in a relationship.

 The prosecution bears the burden of proving the defendant’s guilt.
 As such, a strong defense strategy will likely involve pointing out weaknesses in the prosecution’s evidence.
 It is best to reach out to a lawyer soon after charges are filed to begin discussing potential defense strategies.